panpf/zoomimage/docs/wiki/multiplatform.md

       pictures have different window sizes that can solve the problem under different zoom factors.
     * This BUG only exists in the desktop version, the Android version does not have this problem
     * Reported to the official, issue https://github.com/JetBrains/compose-multiplatform/issues/3904
-2. There will be a visible gap between subsampling tiles
-    * This BUG only exists in the desktop version, the Android version does not have this problem
-    * Reported to the official, issue https://github.com/JetBrains/compose-multiplatform/issues/3917